nats-io/nats.node/README.md

 ## Connect Options

-The following is the list of connection options
+The following is the list of connection options and default values.

 | Option                 | Aliases                                      | Default                   | Description
 |--------                |---------                                     |---------                  |------------